 One of the results of internationalisation within the university sector is the increasing numbers of students participating in exchange study at a partner institution abroad, with the development of students' intercultural awareness a commonly stated goal of such international programs.
 This chapter examines a unique academic program for undergraduate students of a large urban Australian university designed to support students' intercultural development beyond the typical model of student exchange programs.
 In this alternative model, students still undertook courses at study at partner universities in Switzerland.
 However, their intercultural understandings were challenged and developed more substantially as a result of additional supports from their home university to facilitate their independent engagement with and in-depth investigation of an aspect of contemporary Swiss society.

-Moloney, R & Oguro, SG 2015, 'Identities and languages: Two stories of multilingual development' in Chan, W, Bhatt, SK, Nagami, M & Walker, I (eds), Culture and Foreign Language Education: Insights from Research and Implications for the Practice, De Gruyter Mouton, Germany, pp. 179-194.View/Download from: UTS OPUS or Publisher's site
+Moloney, R & Oguro, SG 2015, 'Identities and languages: Two stories of multilingual development' in Chan, W, Bhatt, SK, Nagami, M & Walker, I (eds), Culture and Foreign Language Education: Insights from Research and Implications for the Practice, De Gruyter Mouton, Germany, pp. 179-194.View/Download from: Publisher's site

 As internationalisation efforts intensify in the Asia-Pacific region and beyond, institutions of higher education are becoming more and more diverse.
 Increases in the number of international students on campus, however, does not automatically lead to meaningful intercultural engagement among students.
 After identifying some of the many elements that can hinder the development of constructive multicultural relationships, this presentation focuses on various ways that intercultural mentoring may be employed to foster global-mindedness, interculturality, and inclusivity.
 Examples of research-inspired pedagogical interventions (face-to-face, blended, fully online) are reviewed.
 This session encourages reflection on how intercultural mentorship may inspire both mobile and non-mobile students to initiate intercultural dialogue and more fully benefit from internationalisation.